Study Detects Recent Instance of Human Evolution

 A research team led by Sarah Tishkoff of the University

-has now resolved much of the
+of Maryland has now resolved much of the

 puzzle.
 After testing for lactose tolerance and genetic makeup among 43 ethnic